 The initial CPUC Staff Proposal did not explicitly consider the potential for savings from codes and standards advancements that result from MTIs nor implications for cost-effectiveness.
 However, several parties noted the importance of capturing the value of codes and standards in a market transformation cost-effectiveness framework.
 We therefore propose:

-Any market transformation initiative cost-effectiveness calculation should include projected codes and standards costs and savings as a benefit, when applicable.
+Any market transformation initiative cost-effectiveness calculation should include projected codes and standards costs and savings, when applicable.

-Such an approach would be applicable if an objective of the MTI were to yield codes and savings.
+Such an approach would be applicable if an objective of the MTI were to yield codes and standards.
 We do not propose updating the TRC/PAC inputs more generally at this time (e.g., to consider additional benefits such as equity, non-energy benefits such as comfort and health, or environmental adders beyond what is included) as such a discussion would likely require a modification in the scope of R.13-11-005.

 However, we reiterate our recommendation that this cost-effectiveness framework be updated to incorporate applicable changes to energy efficiency cost-effectiveness policy or input assumptions adopted by the Commission in the future, including updates to the value of energy, other grid services, and additional benefits that efficiency would provide over the time horizon of the market transformation initiative.